chhantyal/sorl-thumbnail-async/README.md

 Settings
 --------
 You can add as many sizes and option as needed.
-It is python dictionary.
+It is a python dictionary.

 `THUMBNAIL_OPTIONS_DICT = {
         'small': {